telerik/xaml-docs/controls/radribbonview/styling-and-appearance/styling-contextualtab.md

 * __[ItemsPresenter]__ - an __ItemsPresenter__ control used to display the __ContextualTab.Content__

->tip
-					If you want to modify the default style of the __RibbonScrollViewer__ control, you can follow the approach described in [this article]({%slug radribbonview-styling-ribbonscrollviewer%}).
+>tipIf you want to modify the default style of the __RibbonScrollViewer__ control, you can follow the approach described in [this article]({%slug radribbonview-styling-ribbonscrollviewer%}).